ge-wijayanto/ge-wijayanto/README.md

 ## Currently a Student/Developer💻
 ## Aspiring to be a Specialist at Information Security and Computer Networking!

-- 🔭 I’m currently working on refining my skills!
+- 🔭 Currently working on refining my skills!
-- 🌱 I’m currently learning ... well everything 🤣, but mostly Information/Cyber Security and Computer Network Tools/Topics
+- 🌱 Currently learning ... well everything 🤣, but mostly Information/Cyber Security and Computer Network Tools/Topics
-- 👯 I’m looking to collaborate on with other computer enthusiast.
+- 👯 Looking to collaborate on with other computer enthusiast.
 - ⚡ Fun fact: Big time Petrolhead (mostly JDMs and Muscle Cars, but European Cars too!)🔰🔰

 ## 🎯 2022 Targets: